dotnet/arcade/Documentation/CorePackages/YamlStagesPublishing.md

     ```

 1. Add a variable to your pipeline's YAML and set the value as your new category.
-    * `_DotNetValidationArtifactCategory` for publishing to the Validation channel (Such as for testing the changes in these onboarding steps)
+    * `_DotNetValidationArtifactsCategory` for publishing to the Validation channel (Such as for testing the changes in these onboarding steps)
     * `_DotNetArtifactsCategory` for publishing to the Dev channel.

     ```YAML
     variables:
     ...
-      - name: _DotNetValidationArtifactCategory
+      - name: _DotNetValidationArtifactsCategory
         value: MyNewCategory
       - name: _DotNetArtifactsCategory
         value: MyNewCategory